 - Failure of plant and equipment

 - Low demand for business accommodation

 - Loss of existing tenancies

 - IT system failures

 - Destruction of property

 - The viability of the charity

-- The impact of the COVID-19 pandemic

 For all these risks and all others recognised by the Trust there are preventative measures in place and mitigating strategies.
 Where appropriate this involves seeking professional, external advice and putting in place insurance arrangements.